What are design checklists?

 Refine your work

-- Pass the finalised concept to the client for approval.
+- Pass the finalized concept to the client for approval.

 With the above design checklists, the design team can successfully navigate through a graphic design project.